 Now, write down all the things you saw in the room that are blue.

-While looking for red you probably found stuff that was redish brown or orangeish red but counted it red.
+While looking for red, you probably found stuff that was reddish brown or orangeish red but counted it red.
 And we don’t find stuff we’re not looking for.

-Point is we find what we seek.
-And investors do the same thing.
-If they have a preconceived notion about you and the investment they’ll look for ways to validate that.
+The point is we find what we seek.
+And those who provide real estate investment capital do the same thing.
+If they have a preconceived notion about you and the investment, they’ll look for ways to validate that.
 So, the key is to establish a solid personal connection with them.